ahawkins/hawkins.io/wip/we-are-pioneers.md

 required to make ember more TDD friendly.
 We shared our working implementation and I think some of our ideas made it into the current ember-testing package.
 Ember-Testing was released in one of the RCs.
-It would not have been possible without the everyone's hard work around this time period.
 I'm not sure how much people take in their current development environment for granted.
 It's very hard to build up a new platform from scratch.
 It feels good to be on the edge pushing the boundaries but it's also very painful at times.
-This is life on the edge.

-My team and myself have been using Ember since the dawn of time.
-We've somehow managed to survive all the various versions.
-There was version "0.9.8".
-It sounds so tantalizing close to 1--so tantalizingly close to being done.
-That is simply not the case.
-It was so far off on it's value promise.
-Then there was Ember-Data.
-If you thought Ember was bad for breaking changes and upgrading, then ember data would drive you insane.
-Try going from ED revision 4 to revision 10.
-There was simply no fucks given about ED.
-Ember has been developing quite rapidly and the concepts were clear.
-Ember Data was like code on a desinger's sketchpad.
-Things would get erased and moved around without an afterthought.
-Such is life.
-We were figuring out what needed to be.
-Then the prereleases came.
-Now the RC's are coming.
-We're on RC5 right now.
-I think we'll probably see RC 8, 9, or *even* 10 before serious considerations are made of 1.0.
-This seems wrong in hindsight.
-If you need multiple prereleases and a ton of release candidates, perhaps you should wait until the core offering as settled.

-I'm sitting here looking back on where we came from and where we're going.
-1.0 is coming up.
-It will come eventually.
-Unfortunately it's lacking some things.
-I find the lack of radio buttons to be undeniable hilarious.
-It's simply embarrassing.
-Ember is "a framework for ambitious web applications" as long as the ambitions don't include using radio buttons.
-I'm going to dedicate some time to making sure this doesn't happen.
-This week [Alex Matchneer](http://twitter.com/matchy)'s async router PR was merged.
-This was most critical merge I think we've had in a long time.
-The new router has been undergoing changes ever since it was merged.
-I think it's still taking a long time to reach feature parity with the old router.
-At least we can finally make authenticated apps on the client.

-I guess the question is "What does 1.0 mean?"
-I don't know anymore.
-The version numbers mean nothing to me because we use master ember and master ember-data.
+I'm very reflective person by nature.
+Ember 1.0 is quickly approaching.
+I ask myself: what did we accomplish and what is there left to do?
+I used to think that having a 1.0 release would solve all our problems.
+The API's would settle and the framework would approach feature completeness.
+Now I think the 1.0 just means: we won't break stuff for a while.
+Sure the framework's API will settle but that does not solve the larger problem's were facing as a community.

+I've seen these problems before.
+I started with Rails in 2006.
+It was difficult in the earlier years.
+It has only really matured in the past 3 years imo.
+I think Rails 3.1 really embodies everything you need to make a certain class of web applications.
+Ember and it's ecosystem are so far off.
+I was speaking to [Trek Glowacki](http://twitter.com/trek) about all the issue's were facing.
+He described it perfectly.

+> Ember is like Rails.
+Rails 0.51.

+I was able to connect everything once he said that.
+I'd been there and lived that.
+I remembered what it was like.
+That's when I accepted that we were infants in a new world even though we'd been at this for over a year.
+It also made another thing painfully clear: **our mission is going to take years.**

+What is our mission anyways?
+That's a damn good question.
+Initially for my team it was just to build an app.
+It's always been "change the way we make applications" for me.
+Ember is about big promises.
+It's a long bet.
 I just recorded an episode of the [Ember Hotseat](http://emberhotseat.com).
 I mentioned that Ember was somewhat of a shining city on a hill.
 It was a bastion of hope.
 Ember was going to revolutionize client side development in the way Rails did thousands for PHP developers.
 I think 1.0 is our first real stab at building this city.
 Rome wasn't built in a day people.
 Rome sure as fuck wasn't built in 2 or 3 years either.

-There are lot of poeple migrating from backend to frontend.
-I was (wrongly) looking for a silver bullet.
-This was a major fail on my part.
-Hindsight is always 20/20.
-I know others are thinking the same thing.
-They think, I'll just switch to X and boom.
-Everything is fixed.
-[Trek Glowacki](https://twitter.com/trek) and I were having a conversation about the entire Ember and JS ecosystem.
-He described the situation perfectly. **Ember is like Rails.
-Rails 0.51**.
-Let that sink in for a minute.
-How many of you were around Rails in the early days?
-Shit was hard.
-How many years has it taken Rails to become what it is now.
-Rails is rock solid.
-I **badly** want this for Ember.
-I want that ecosystem.
-I want the framework to enjoy those levels of success.
-I want using Ember to make people happy and productive in building ambitious web applications.

-The fact of the matter is that I don't enjoy building these applications a lot of the times.
-It's god damn difficult.
-It's not entirely because of Ember.
-Ember works amazingly at its core.
-Then there is Javascript itself.
-I'm not talking about Node.
-I'm talking about browser javascript.
-Can a man get a package manager for fuck's sake?
-Browser javascript leaves so much to be desired.
-This is why we have things like Bower and other build tools--simply because we need to manage the JS and compile/concatenate it ourselves.
-These are workarounds.
-They are not solutions.
-I hope we can change this.

 Ember's community is small but **intensily** passionate.
 I haven't seen this much dedication in a group of people before.
 I think that's because we share pioneering spirit and a common goal.
 We are all working together to do something that hasn't been done before.
 We are leveling up the web platform.
-I have this picture in my head.
-The Ember core team and other key contributors have just landed in motherfucking Jamestown, Virginia after being some of the first settlers to cross the Atlantic.
-We've been actively colonizing our small city building up on core concepts.
+The Ember core team and other key contributors have just landed after crossing the Alantic.
+We're building our own colony using the work of previous people (like the Backbone community).
+We've been actively colonizing our small city building up on core concepts and abstractions.
 We've been making everything we need to simply survive in this new world.
 We can handle URL's, update views, and manage data in remote sources.
 This is enough to build a foundation.
-More and more people are coming into Jamestown from other major places like .NET and Java.
+More and more people are coming over from other major places like .NET and Java.
 We're in a melting pot trying to making it all work.
 Yehuda has left the colony for the true
 wilderness: TC9 and future versions of Javascript.
 He's like Lewis and Clark.
 He's working on Web Components and other things that simply so far out in the future.
 Hopefully he'll come back with knowledge and